-Anyone who has suffered with eczema knows the torment!
-Itching that drives you wild and skin that forms watery blisters that break open, then morph into rough, scaly patches that become red and raw.
+Anyone who has suffered with eczema knows the torment.
+Itching that drives you wild.
+Skin that forms watery blisters that break open—and then morph into rough, scaly patches that become red and raw.

 For years I suffered with eczema and tried everything I could think of to get rid of it.
 When I was a young child, it started with itchy areas on my arms and behind my knees.
-It always seemed to come on in the most tender areas of my body.
+It always seemed to appear on the most tender areas of my body.

-I was told it was stress and, even as a young child and then later, as a teen, I was skeptical about this.
-In those early years, I wasn't sure what stress was and even as a teen I didn't have a full handle on how stress affected the body, but I somehow knew that this mysterious stress thingy was not what was causing my eczema.
-It would come and go mysteriously in both good times and in bad.
+I was told the condition was caused by stress, but even as a young child and then later as a teen, I was skeptical about this.
+In those early years, I wasn't sure what stress was, and even as a teen I didn't have a full handle on how stress affected the body, but I somehow knew that this mysterious stress thingy was not what was causing my eczema.
+My skin condition would come and go mysteriously—in both good times and in bad.